 More engine power = less risk of accidents

-Speaking of accelerating when starting up: I just got an old one Forum post I read where someone described how their Inmotion V8 had a 'cutoff' at 25km/h on a steep hill.
+Speaking of accelerating when starting up: I just got an old one Forum post I read where someone described how their Inmotion V8 had a “cutoff” at 25km/h on a steep hill.
 That means the engine switches off and you inevitably fall over the front – not a nice feeling.
 Such cutoffs happen when the unicycle's motor can no longer generate enough torque to balance itself and the rider.
-Normally, the electronics “notice” that the motor is reaching its technical limits and emit an audio warning.
+Normally, the electronics “notice” that the engine is reaching its technical limits and emit an audio warning.
 But if you have unfavorable circumstances, a cutoff happens without warning.
 Due to the higher engine performance of the Inmotion V10F, the risk of such an emergency shutdown is significantly reduced, since the engine does not reach its limits so quickly.

 In addition to this safety aspect, the additional power that you have with the V10F compared to the V8 simply ensures more driving pleasure.
 You can drive steeper paths, brake faster and accelerate faster - and you have a range that is more than twice as long thanks to the huge battery pack.